 Exploring the Poor Knights Marine Reserve: A New Zealand diving paradise and haven for wildlife

 Nestled off the northeast coast of Aotearoa’s North Island, Tawhiti Rahi (the Poor Knights Islands) Marine Reserve is a world-renowned diving and snorkeling destination.
-The islands are the remains of a volcano and are located 23 kilometers off the coast of Whangarei.
+The islands are the remains of a volcano and are located 23 kilometers off the coast of from Tutukaka, which is 30km from Whangarei.
 The waters around the islands are home to an extraordinary array of marine life, making them a must-visit for divers, snorkelers, and nature lovers alike.

 Whilst the Poor Knights are best known for their incredible diving, non-divers can also experience the magic of the marine reserve.
 Snorkeling offers an up-close view of the underwater wonders, with crystal-clear waters providing excellent visibility.
-Kayaking and even paddle boarding around the islands allows visitors to explore hidden caves and rocky coastlines, while also encountering seabirds like gannets and petrels nesting on the cliffs.
+Or stay onboard and simply explore hidden caves and rocky coastlines, while also encountering seabirds like gannets and petrels as they hunt for food in the ocean, before returning to their nests high up on top of the cliffs.

 The Poor Knights underwater